shriram1056/DrawMyThing/README.md

 # DrawMyThing

-Draw my thing a popular online game by Zynga. coded the canvas and designed the backend but the porject is incomplete as i feel like its is just an another database application
+Draw my thing a popular online game by Zynga. coded the canvas and designed the backend but the project is incomplete as i feel like its is just an another database application